-Despite annual safety warnings, firework celebrations still end in painful injuries for too many people, including very young children.
+Despite annual safety warnings, fireworks celebrations still end in painful injuries for too many people, including very young children.

-Yet fireworks can be great fun for families, not just around November 5 (Bonfire Night/Guy Fawkes Night), but also Diwali, New Year’s Eve and Chinese New Year.
+Yet fireworks can be great fun for families, not just around November 5 (Bonfire Night/Guy Fawkes Night), but also during Diwali, New Year’s Eve, and Chinese New Year.

-But if you’ll be having a firework party at home, you can make the occasion fun and safe for everyone by following the Firework Code, as well as some sparkler and bonfire safety tips.
+But if you’ll be having a fireworks display at home, you can make the occasion fun and safe for everyone by following the Firework Code, as well as some sparkler and bonfire safety tips.

 - Plan your firework display to make it safe and enjoyable, and check the time you can legally set off fireworks

-- In England, Scotland and Wales only buy fireworks which carry the UKCA marks.
-In the case of Northern Ireland look for the UKNI symbol.
+- In England, Scotland, and Wales, only fireworks carry the UKCA mark.
+In the case of Northern Ireland, look for the UKNI symbol.
 You may also see the UKNI mark along with the UKCA symbol.
-Keep your fireworks in a closed box, and use them one at a time
+Keep your fireworks in a closed box and use them one at a time

 - Light the firework at arm's length with a taper and stand well back